sakhar/arabic-nlp-pydata/README.md

 # arabic-nlp-pydata
-Slides and examples for the Arabic NLP talk at PyData - Jeddah
+Slides and Google Colab examples for the Arabic NLP talk at PyData - Jeddah.